 – Class dates:

-• Course fee – R7900.00 includes registration, certification and 8 modules.
+- Course fee – R8400.00 includes registration, certification and 8 modules.
 The modules will be handed to students on the 1st day of class.

-Payment option: Fees can be paid in two months.
-Half paid by the 7th of September 2018 and the balance by end of end October 2018.
+Payment option: Upfront or paid off over two months.
+Half paid by the 1 Feb 2020 and the balance by end of March 2020.